 "You can hear everything if you're in there long enough."Whether it's a school, office, courtroom or even space ship, people love to Trash Talk about co-workers, peers or "the plan" in bathrooms.
 Of course, who else should be sitting quietly in the stall nearby than the person being discussed?
 The usual set up for this goes like so: Alex is doing his business in a stall, when who should walk in but Charlie and Bob.
 Both of them start trash-talking Alex.
 Their conversation might not even be mean spirited, but simply flaws they wouldn't bring up in person that burst Alex's bubble.
 Or they assume that he's not out there and feel they can talk without consequences.
 After an earful, Alex will likely do one of four things:

-- Sit quietly, wait for Bob and Charlie to leave and cry in the stall, so that Dan can come to console him.
+- Sit quietly, wait for Bob and Charlie to leave and weep to himself in the stall or run out crying, so that his best friend Dan can console him.

 - Wait for Bob and Charlie to leave, then storm out angrily while plotting revenge, or,